Axway/elasticsearch-docker-beat/README.md

 ```
 the logs coming from containers belonging to service having name `myService1` and which matches with `pattern1` or `pattern2` are filtered, the logs coming from containers belonging to service having name `myService2` and which matches with `pattern3` are filtered too.

-To filter specific logs coming from specific services
+To filter specific logs coming from specific stacks:

 ```
 logs_plain_filters_stacks: